edazdarevic/ot-glu-demo/README.md

     grunt dev
     node app.js

 Web server will run on port `5555`.
-Open one or more web browsers and enjoj!
+Open one or more web browsers and enjoy!